coinos/coinos-ui/doc/i18n-technical.md

 ## The Locale Selector

 CoinOS also has a `LocaleSelector` component, which should be used to select locales.
 It is a dropdown that allows you to select & update the locale.

+## The Guided Translation Script

+CoinOS has a Python script that helps you with the technical parts of translation.
+It is located at `src/locales/guided_translation.py`.
+It also has some utility functions:
+- `nested_dict_keys` - gets a list of keys of a nested dictionary in dot-separated shallow format (e.g. a.b.c)
+- `localize_string` - localizes a string interactively